Kavindi-K/SE-LibraryManagementSystem/README.md

 - 📋 SCRUM-27D: Member validation + notifications ✅

 ## Contributors
-- [Your Name] - Member Management Module Developer
+- Ravidu Ravisara - Member Management Module Developer

 ## License
 This project is part of an academic assignment for SE course.